GENRC

 -g, --group=GROUP[,GROUP...]

 Run program with this GROUP privileges.
-If the argument is a list of groups, the first group becomes the principal, and the rest of them supplementary groups.
+If the argument is a list of groups, the first group becomes the principal one, and the rest of them supplementary groups.
 Each GROUP is either a group name or a numeric group number prefixed with a plus sign.
-Whatever notation is used, it must exist in the system group database.
+Whatever notation is used, the groups must exist in the system group database.

 See also the --user option.